JanaMus/Augusta/docs/Examples.rst

    Boolean network stored as "BN.sbml".

-The computation should be done in approximately two days, depending on the specific machine.
+The computation should be done in several days, depending on the specific machine.

 Output files